JoryAnderson/EMSE_DevInt/python/APIDump/README.md

     posts = SITE.fetch('posts')

-Returns the XML data in a dictionary, 'posts' refers to the specified entry point (others include 'comments', 'answers', etc.).
-Post represents the entire query
+Returns the JSON data in a dictionary, 'posts' refers to the specified entry point (others include 'comments', 'answers', etc.).
+Post represents the entire query.

+The script will export the resulting JSON to the data folder.

 # Specifying Data